Veixlix/ClickDetection/README.md

 # ClickDetection
 - A "Basic" plugin that detects how fast someone is clicking.
+- This is by no means a anticheat or a fully finished plugin.
+It has basic kick functionality
 - Highly configurable
 - Color formatting is supported